 You pay a modest network fee to connect, share, and grow your business along with chamber members from all over the United States.
-When I say "modest" I mean 33 cents per day for your monthly membership.
-Your monthly subscription starts with a two-week free trial so you can familiarize yourself with ChamberCrowd.
+When I say "modest" I mean 40 cents per day for your annual membership.
+Your annual subscription starts with a two-week free trial so you can familiarize yourself with ChamberCrowd.

 We don't offer refunds to keep overhead down and fees low.
 Ask just one difficult question, get it answered, and you'll pay for your membership fees many times over.
 You can cancel any time with no hard feelings and no additional charges.

 I've said many times before, "Most business problems can be solved with more clients and sales."
 Makes sense, doesn't it?
 You can get started today by scrolling down below and choosing your membership plan.
 You won't regret it!

 Have a question about ChamberCrowd before you join?
 Send us an email at firstname.lastname@example.org